App version: 0.1.0

 Will a Flex Loan Hurt My Credit?

-It could if you’re not careful.
-Because a flex loan is technically a line of credit, the amount you use will affect your credit utilization ratio.
+A flex loan could hurt your credit if you miss payments or carry a high balance.
+Also, because a flex loan is technically a line of credit, the amount you use will affect your credit utilization ratio.
 This ratio is expressed as a percentage and shows how much of your available credit you are actually using.
 Generally, it’s a good idea to keep your credit utilization ratio below 30%.
 If you use the entire amount offered to you on a flex loan, your credit utilization ratio will likely go up and that could have a negative affect on your credit scores, even if you make all of your payments on time.
+Recommended: How a Personal Loan Can Affect Your Credit Score

 Is a Flex Loan the Same as a Payday Loan?